Rear Extension Cost

 Type of Extension

-This is somewhat tied into the size of your extension, but generally speaking, a single-storey extension is the cheapest option, a double-storey extension is more expensive, and the costliest option is a wraparound extension.
+This is somewhat tied into the size of your extension, but generally speaking, a single-storey extension is the cheapest option, a double-storey extension is more expensive, and the costliest option is a wrap-around extension.

 Quality of Finish

 Once you have the basic extension built, you will need to make a decision about the finish.
 Things like flooring, kitchen units and bathroom fittings.
-The quality of these that you choose will have a huge impact on the final cost.
+The quality of those that you choose will have a huge impact on the final cost.
 If you decide to go for all bespoke fittings and expensive materials, you can end up doubling your final price.

 What's Involved in Building a Rear Extension?

 It usually takes about two weeks to prepare the site for building.
 This includes digging out the footing and pouring the foundations.
-If any drains need moving this will begin as well.
+If any drains need moving, this will begin as well.

 Week 5